-A Writer in Mind and a Gamer at Heart, I seek to play and finish as many games as I can muster, then try to convey my impression of them in a way that's actually useful to you.
-I've got a heart for moddable games and addicting mechanics, so you'll usually spot me playing those in my spare time.
+Writer in Mind, Gamer at Heart, I finish as many games as I can and try to give my impression of them in a useful way.
+Got a heart for moddable games and addicting mechanics so you'll spot me playing those in my spare time.

 I'm a long time gamer since the days of the Sega Genesis.
 I love everything there is about gaming from retro platformers to the fast paced fps games.
 My aim is to entertain you for a few hours on stream.